 We arrive into Darwin at approximately 6pm and you will be dropped off at your Darwin city hotel.

 B = Breakfast / L = Lunch / D = Dinner

-This tour departs Broome on 7th July 2020 only
+This tour departs Broome on 9th July 2021 only - **LAST MINUTE AVAILABILITY, DUE TO COVID CANCELLATIONS **

 AUD $8695 PER ADULT, TWIN SHARE